Documentation Index

 Managing API Tokens

-- View active tokens: See all tokens created for your workspace with their creation dates
+You can manage multiple access tokens from the MCP configuration panel:- View active tokens: See all tokens created for your workspace with their creation dates

 - Regenerate tokens: Create new tokens when needed